 Tool’s 15-Minute ‘7empest’ Is the Greatest Work of Adam Jones’ Career

 After 13 years of patience, we can officially say Tool's Fear Inoculum was worth the wait.
 On an album filled with labyrinthian 10-minute think pieces, the most prolonged track, “7empest,” stands out as the crown jewel of Fear Inoculum.
-Furthermore, when breaking down the song, it's tough to argue that “7empest” is the greatest achievement of guitarist Adam Jones’ career.
+Furthermore, when breaking down the song, it's tough to argue that “7empest” isn't the greatest achievement of guitarist Adam Jones’ career.

 Fear Inoculum is a unique record for Tool, in part because Jones doesn’t commit gigantic, driving riffs to any of the songs… except “7empest.”
 Not only does “7empest” feature the biggest riff on Fear Inoculum, it reveals about 10 of the album’s most powerful leads within one 15-minute track.

 Jones takes hold of the listener immediately with a clean, drifting lead that switches between 5/4 and 11/8 time signatures (or a constant, tricky stream of 7/8).
 After 80 seconds of introductory atmosphere, Jones launches into a disgustingly electric riff reminiscent of the Aenima and Lateralus sessions.
 Even when Maynard Keenan begins singing, Jones remains at the forefront of “7empest” with a thick, classic Tool groove.

 Less than three minutes into “7empest,” fans have been pummeled by elite guitar work, but the highly rhythmic Jones pulls out a surprise between verses, indulging his bluesy aesthetic with some Hendrix-esque licks.